 Recipes can be written any way that you like.
 Maybe a catchy title is not important to you, or nutritional information is something you do not want to research, or maybe you do not time your steps.
 Either way, recipe writing is personal, so find you style and get to writing.

-I have a recipe template you can use over in my shop.
-It is a fillable PDF that will make it easier for you to write down your recipes.
+You can purchase recipe templates that are fillable.
 You can also just use a notebook and then create your own digital version of your recipes later.

 For my own personal recipes I do not list any nutritional information or have very detailed time measurements.
 I cook by feel, smell, and sound (that is a whole other topic entirely, lol).
 So precise time and ingredient measurements do not always apply.